by Dr. C.H. Weaver M.D. 9/2021

 Researchers reported that overall 65% of patients showed some degree of tumor shrinkage on trial and 35.2% of SCLC patients had a partial or complete disappearance of their caner.
 Forty-five percent of individuals with sensitive disease, and 22% of those with resistant disease responded to treatment.
 The average survival duration was 9.3 months and the most common side effects included febrile neutropenia, anemia, and thrombocytopenia, occurring in 5-10% of individuals.

-Currently Zepzelca is being evaluated in the phase III ATLANTIS clinical trial for the treatment of patients with relapsed SCLC, and a combination of Zepzelca and doxorubicin is being compared in another study to cyclophosphamide, doxorubicin, and vincristine or topotecan chemotherapy.
-Individuals with recurrent SCLC may want to discuss these and other clinical trials options with their treating physician.
+Zepzelca is being evaluated in the phase III ATLANTIS clinical trial for the treatment of patients with relapsed SCLC, and the results of a clinical trial evaluating the combination of Zepzelca and doxorubicin to cyclophosphamide, doxorubicin, and vincristine or topotecan chemotherapy in patients with recurrent SCLC was reported at the 2021 World Congress on Lung Cancer.

 - Paz-Ares, et al. Abstract 8506.
 Presented at: ASCO Annual Meeting; May 31-June 4, 2019; Chicago.

 - PharmaMar announces positive results in its lurbinectedin monotherapy trial for small cell lung cancer.
 PharmaMar website.
 Published March 25, 2019. pharmamar.com/wp-content/uploads/2019/03/PR_Lurbinectedin-phase-II-results_OK.pdf.
 Accessed March 25, 2019.